I am also the Archaeology representative on the following School committees:

 I was born in France and studied History at the University of Lyon before completing a bi-national PhD in Prehistoric Archaeology in 2008 at the University of Nantes and University College Dublin.
 This research on the art of the megalithic chambered tombs of Ireland and Britain was published as a book (L'architecture des signes, 2009).

 After this I spent two years at the University of Sassari in Italy (2009-2011) as a Fyssen Foundation postdoctoral Fellow, researching the carved and painted art of the Neolithic rock-cut tombs of Sardinia.
 I subsequently spent two years as a Marie Curie Fellow at the McDonald Institute for Archaeological Research, University of Cambridge (2012-2014).

-I joined the University of Edinburgh in September 2014 as a Chancellor's Fellow in Archaeology.
+I joined the University of Edinburgh in September 2014 as a Chancellor's Fellow in Archaeology, then Lecturer from 2017.